GovStackWorkingGroup/sandbox/spec/happy-flow.md

 }
 ```
 1. Globally unique ID which is coming from [driver app](happy-flow.md#implementation).
-2. ID which is coming from [Information Mediator](https://github.com/GovStackWorkingGroup/sandbox-bb-information-mediator) to identify the origination of the request.
+2. ID which is coming from [driver app](happy-flow.md#implementation) to identify the origination of the request.
 3. ID of the beneficiary.
 4. Type of payment e.g. (Bank account, Mobile money...)
 5. Financial address of the recipient of the cash transfer.